Moroccan cuisine: Structure of meals

 Khudenjal, a herbal tea based on Alpinia officinarum, and two types of sellou at Jemaa el-Fnaa in Marrakesh.

 A typical lunch begins with a series of hot and cold salads, followed by a tagine or dwaz.
 Often, for a formal meal, a lamb or chicken dish is next, or couscous topped with meat and vegetables.
 Traditionally, Moroccans eat with their hands and use bread.
 The consumption of pork and alcohol is uncommon due to religious restrictions.

 Main dishes

 Couscous with vegetables, meat, and tfaya, a confection of caramelized onions, raisins, sugar, butter, and cinnamon.

 The main Moroccan dish people are most familiar with is couscous; lamb is the most commonly eaten meat in Morocco, usually eaten in a tagine with a wide selection of vegetables.
-Chicken is also very commonly used in tagines or roasted.
+Chicken is also commonly used in tagines or roasted.
 They also use additional ingredients such as plums, boiled eggs, and lemon.
-Like their national food, the tagine has a unique taste of popular spices such as saffron, cumin, cinnamon, ginger, and cilantro, as well as ground red pepper.
+Like their national food, the tagine is distinctly flavored with locally ubiquitous spices such as saffron, cumin, cinnamon, ginger, and cilantro, as well as ground red pepper.

-Moroccan cuisine has ample seafood dishes.
+Moroccan cuisine features many seafood dishes.
 European pilchard is caught in large but declining quantities.
 Other fish species include mackerel, anchovy, sardinella, and horse mackerel.

-Other famous Moroccan dishes are pastilla (also spelled basteeya or bestilla), tanjia, and rfissa.
+Other widely known Moroccan dishes are pastilla (also spelled basteeya or bestilla), tanjia, and rfissa.